ECE Advisory Board

 Dr. Nguyen has been working in the field of communications and signal processing for more than 25 years, with several published papers and patents in both areas.
 He has been a member of various technical committees in IEEE ComSoc, served in many ICC and Globecom conferences and symposia, most recently as leading Co-Chair of the Signal Processing Symposium for Globecom 2010.
 Currently, he holds the position of Vice-Chair of the Signal Processing and Communications Electronics (SPCE) Technical Committee in ComSoc.
 Dr. Nguyen was with a number of industrial companies such as ENSCO, Combustion Engineering, Raytheon, Orincon, Booze Allen Hamilton, ManTech and MedAcoustics before joining The Aerospace Corporation in Chantilly, VA where he is currently an Associate Director in the Engineering and Technology Group and provides technical direction and subject matter experts in the areas of wireless and optical communications, detection & estimation theory, modulation & coding theory, and networking for US government customers.
 Dr. Nguyen received his B.S.E.E. degree from the University of Maryland, an MS in Computer Science from Rensselaer Polytechnic Institute, and Ph.D. from George Mason University where he was also a Visiting Research Scientist in Array Signal Processing, and Adjunct Professor teaching wireless and multimedia communications.
 Dr. Nguyen was a recipient of several industrial awards & patents and is an IEEE Senior Member.

+Laurie has more than 30 years in the DoD/Intelligence industry.
+Most recently, she worked with Booz Allen for the past 13 years and co-led the local office of over 1,900 professionals.
 Her primary focus is IT software and system development as well as IT Infrastructure programs.
 In this capacity, she is responsible for strategic planning, client and industry relationship management, senior oversight on opportunity capture and quality delivery, and career development for a team of IT professionals.
 Prior to joining Booz Allen, Laurie was a Vice President of BDM International where she led a Columbia office focused on providing similar services to the local intel client.

 Laurie earned an MS degree in Computer Science from Johns Hopkins University’s Applied Physics Lab and a BS degree in Mathematics from the University of Maryland at College Park.
 She is a member of AFCEA currently serving on the Board of Directors of the local Central Maryland Chapter.
 Previous roles included serving as the Chairman of the Board, President, Executive Vice President, Vice President of Programs, and Intelligence Community Symposium Chair.
 Laurie is a member of the University of Maryland’s Electrical and Computer Engineering Advisory Board and served as a Board Member to Johns Hopkins Business School Capstone program.